csc301-fall-2020/team-project-20-family-service-toronto/deliverable-2/README.md

  This application is designed to be simple to use and clicking any of the 6 buttons and will take you to the respective displayed application or a simplified version of the application built into our application.
-For applications requiring an account (Facebook, Whatsapp, Email, Zoom), the user would need to login in or download the application in accordance that application's policy.
+For applications requiring an account (Facebook, Whatsapp, Email, Zoom), the user would need to login in or download the application in accordance to that application's policy.

  *Google:*
  - Type into the search bar what you would like to search